takwakochbati/rag_pinecone/README.md

-Creating a QA Answering engine using RAG and Pinecone from Langchain.
+Creating a QA Answering engine using RAG and Pinecone vector database from Langchain.